-If you’re looking for the blog post about gluten-free school lunches, click here.
-If not, read on!
+If you’re looking for the blog post about gluten-free lunch at school, click here.

 It’s back to school time, which means back to packing lunches!

 Before you misread that exclamation point as excitement, you need to know I don’t pack lunch for my celiac son anymore.